 They either misunderstood what Stephen said or did not even bother to listen to him but they concluded that indeed Stephen had blasphemed.
 Even the people standing there to execute Stephen, saw that his face appeared to be like that of an angel’s.
 Yet they rushed at him to drag him outside the city and stone him to death.
 In his final breath, Stephen prayed for the forgiveness of those who were executing him.
 The Holy Spirit empowered Stephen with unimaginable gifts but most of all to have compassion for the ones who persecuted him.

 Love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.Matthew 5:44

 We reserve our blessings and good-wishes for our friends and families but Jesus calls us to pray for those who persecute us and bless them.
 Stephen remembered Jesus’ teachings and followed through till his dying breath.

 Not only those who are in the fields spreading the Gospel but anyone who wants to live a Godly life will be ridiculed, persecuted or even murdered.
-So if we are not being persecuted are we confident we are living a Godly life.
+So if we are not being persecuted, are we confident whether we are living a Godly life?
 Are we afraid to go against the tide or do we allow the social waves to direct our lives?